raymondkiu/fqtk/README.md

 # fqtk: a toolkit to perform common tasks on FASTQ reads
-Renaming FASTQ identifiers, printing FASTQ statistics and converting FASTQ to FASTA.
+Rename FASTQ identifiers, print FASTQ statistics and convert FASTQ to FASTA.
 This program is written in Bash.

 ## Usage
 ```